Important information about the Ring-fencing Transfer Scheme

 c) the Prudential Regulation Authority, either:

-i. by post to The Royal Bank of Scotland, Prudential Regulation Authority, Bank of England, Threadneedle Street, London EC2R 8AH; or
+(i) by post or by hand to National Westminster Bank, Prudential Regulation Authority, Bank of England, Threadneedle Street, London EC2R 8AH; or

-The Court may also consider any objections made in writing or in person at the hearing to consider approving the RFTS, although it may not do so if you have not followed the process for objecting described above.
+The Court is also likely to consider any objections made in writing or in person at the hearing to consider approving the RFTS, although it might not do so if you have not followed the process for objecting described above.